dhanji/g3/README.md

 ## Contributing

-G3 is an open-source project.
-Contributions are welcome!
+Contributions welcome!
 Please see CONTRIBUTING.md for guidelines.